landaire/cscd467-parallel-cloud-compute-client-server-jobs/ANSWERS/REPORT.md

 This `SharedQueue` implementation is one which was created for a previous assignment.
 It is fully thread-safe for add/remove/size operations and does not lock the entire structure when an add/remove is performed.

+## ThreadManager

+The `ThreadManager` is the most important piece of this project.
+It ties together nearly everything.
+The thread manager has `POLL_FREQUENCY` variable which is how long it will sleep in its event loop.
+The event loop condition is whether the server `KILL` command has come in, or if the `ThreadManager` itself has been notified by the main thread to stop (`kill()` has been called).

+In the event loop the number of jobs is obtained from the queue.
+If the number of jobs has grown since the last iteration of the loop *and* any of the following conditions are met, then the number of `Worker` threads will double.
+Conditions:

+- Number of jobs is > `Threshold1` and previous threshold was not `1`, workers was not 1.
+- Number of jobs is > `Threshold2` and number of jobs has changed since previous iteration (growth).

+If the number of jobs since the last iteration has decreased then the jobs are halved if any of the conditions are met:

+- Number of jobs is > `Threshold1` and previous threshold was not `1`

+In any case if the number of jobs is `< Threshold1`, then the number of workers are set to `minimumWorkers`.

+Once the loop is exited, the manager notifies the `ThreadPool` to `stop()`, which tells all `Worker` threads to stop, then the main thread is interrupted and the manager exits.